Home Products Tour Support Contact Us Blog Resources Buy

 What It Means

-Note that the Capitalization rate is the reciprocal of the business valuation multiple which is used by the Multiple of Discretionary Earnings business valuation method.
+Note that the capitalization rate is the reciprocal of the business valuation multiple which is used by the Multiple of Discretionary Earnings business valuation method.

 Capitalization rate is related to the discount rate through the following formula: